astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 \hspace{1em}\vspace{-0.5em} \\
 We'll gather unif-variables / with structural recursion \\
 and if you haven't guessed it yet / we'll get to use reflection.''
-\end{verse}
+\end{versy}

 ADVISOR.
 Let me now show you how to implement type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.
-I've done this before\footnote{Existing work that has considered the problem of ML type generalization in the \lamprolog setting can be found in \citet{typgen-lamprolog-1} and \citet{typgen-lamprolog-2}.}, and I need to leave for home soon, so bear with me for a bit.
+I've done this before\footnote{There is existing work that has considered the problem of ML type generalization in the \lamprolog setting \citep{typgen-lamprolog-1,typgen-lamprolog-2}.
+Our presentation here follows a different approach based on reflective and generic predicates.}, and I need to leave for home soon, so bear with me for a bit.
 The gist will be to reuse the unification support of our metalanguage, capturing the *metalevel unification variables* and generalizing over them.
 That way we will have a very short implementation, and we won't have to do a deep embedding of unification!